Cosmic Shear Cosmology Beyond 2-Point Statistics: A Combined Peak Count and Correlation Function Analysis of DES-Y1: Systematics

 The impact of IA on peaks statistics has not been well studied in the literature so far, and a percent level calibration will require a significant level of development beyond what has been done so far.
 Nevertheless we present here a first step in this direction, with a measurement of the effect based on in-painting galaxies with intrinsic shapes determined by properties of the dark matter haloes contained inside the lensing light-cones.
 Again, the amplitude of the IA signal measured from peaks is not expected to be the same as for the two-point shear correlation function, largely because the physical scales and the number of galaxies involved in each estimator calculations are different.

 Within the NLA model of \citet{2007NJPh....9..444B} with $A_{\rm IA}=1.0$ for example, intrinsic alignments can modify by up to 40\% the $\xi_{\pm}$ signal in the DES-Y1 bin 1, 20\% in bin 2, but only about 5\% in bins 3 and 4.
 Even if the effective $A_{\rm IA}$ increases with redshift \citep[see the discussion in Appendix A of][]{ACTxKiDS}, the lensing kernels of the $GI$ and $II$ terms are suppressed compared with the $GG$ signal.
 Considering the IA model of \citet{Fortuna2020}, we note that the IA effect is more significant at small physical scales, which are only well resolved at low redshift.
-For these reasons, we choose to only model the peaks IA signal in the low redshift bins, more precisely on the bin combinations 1-1, 1-2 and 2-2.
-This likely leaves a residual, unmodelled $GI$ term present in the bins 1-3, 1-4, 2-3 and 2-4, and we estimate its impact with a $GI$-suppressed analysis variation in which we remove all cross-tomographic bins.
+For these reasons, we choose to only model the peaks IA signal in the low redshift bins, more precisely on bins 1, 1$\cup$2 and 2.
+This likely leaves residual, unmodelled $GI$ and $II$ terms present in the bins 1$\cup$3, 1$\cup$4, 2$\cup$3 and 2$\cup$4.
+Within the NLA model the $II$ term is completely sub-dominant in the cross-tomographic bins and can be neglected.
+We therefore estimate the impact of unmodelled $GI$ contributions in an analysis variation in which we remove all cross-tomographic bins.
 As it will become clear in Sec. \ref{subsec:results_GPR}, this is currently a limiting factor in our data analysis, which we will seek to improve with a better IA model in the future.

 Our IA model is inspired from the methods of \citet{2006MNRAS.371..750H} and \citet{2013MNRAS.436..819J}, which assign an intrinsic ellipticity ${\boldsymbol \epsilon}_{\rm int}$ to the galaxies based on the shape of their host dark matter halo (we summarise this method and detail our implementation in Appendix \ref{sec:syst_IA}).
 The model requires both light-cone haloes and in-pasted galaxies, two intensive post-processing steps that have not yet been completed on the cosmo-SLICS.
 It is therefore not possible at the moment to explore this in a cosmology-dependent manner.
 Instead, we use 26 light-cones from the KiDS-HOD galaxy sample described in HD18, which have these properties and have been downsampled to closely match the $N(z)$ in the four DES-Y1 tomographic bins.
 These also cover 100 deg$^2$ each, and since we are only interested in the relative effect, we do not tile the full footprint and work instead directly on the light-cone galaxy samples.
 The effect of masking is hence not included, but it should equally impact the measurements with and without IA in these mocks.